kapawlak/128A_Remote/Site/showcase.md

 2. How would this result change if $M$ was a manifold of genus 2?
 Discuss
 :::

-## Exercises
+## @fa-sitemap@ Exercises

-Exercises are another important call-to action for students.
+Exercises are another important call-to-action for students.
 They act as a stand alone prompt with step-by-step instructions for completing part of a lab.
-They are automatically numbered and occur in full-width boxes so that any figures within have sufficient readability.
+They are automatically numbered and occur in full-width boxes so that any figures or questions within have sufficient readability.

 ```
 :::::: Exercise